MicrosoftDocs/Advertising-docs/BingAds/customer-management-service/searchuserinvitations.md

 ---
-title: SearchUserInvitations Service Operation ms.service: bing-ads-customer-management-service ms.topic: article
+title: SearchUserInvitations Service Operation - Customer Management ms.service: bing-ads-customer-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Searches for user invitations that match a specified criteria.
 ---
-# SearchUserInvitations Service Operation
+# SearchUserInvitations Service Operation - Customer Management
 Searches for user invitations that match a specified criteria.

 This operation returns all pending invitations, whether or not they have expired.
 Accepted invitations are not included in the response.